TinaZS/Productive-Bunny/README.md

-# ProduciBunny: Redefining Productivity, One Tab at a Time 🐰
+# ProductiBunny: Redefining Productivity, One Tab at a Time 🐰

 ## 🚀 Introduction